jldec/cloudflare-pages-test/markdown/getting-started-with-go-part-2-pointers.md

 ## Golang

-This is part 2 of my experience as a new user of Go, focusing on pointers.
-For part 1, see [Getting started with Go](/getting-started-with-go).
+This is part 2 of my experience as a new user of Go, focusing on the quirks and gotchas of pointers.
+For installation, testing, and publishing packages, see [Getting started with Go](/getting-started-with-go).

 If you'd like to follow along, and try out out the code in this article, all you need is the Go [playground](https://play.golang.org/) to run the examples.